jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) A taxpayer is liable to only one shortfall penalty, other than under section 141ED, for each tax shortfall.
 (3) If a taxpayer could, apart from subsection (2), be liable to more than 1 shortfall penalty for a tax shortfall, the highest shortfall penalty is to be imposed.
 (4) The Commissioner may assess and impose civil penalties after a taxpayer has been prosecuted for an offence under this Act, whether or not the prosecution is successful.
-(5) If a shortfall penalty, other than under section 141ED, has been imposed on a taxpayer for taking an incorrect tax position, the Commissioner may not subsequently prosecute the taxpayer for taking the incorrect tax position.
+(5) If a shortfall penalty, other than under section 141ED, has been imposed on a taxpayer for taking an incorrect tax position, the Commissioner may not subsequently prosecute the taxpayer—
+  (a) under this Act for taking the incorrect tax position; or (b) under the Student Loan Scheme Act 2011 for taking the incorrect tax position; or (c) in relation to an obligation arising under the Student Loan Scheme Act 2011 for taking the incorrect tax position.

 ### 149A Standard of proof and onus of proof
 (1) The standard of proof in civil proceedings relating to the imposition of penalties is the balance of probabilities.